ioBroker/ioBroker.docs/docs/en/dev/adapterdebug.md

 *Tested: Windows, Chrome 55, node.js 6.9.2*

 ### Remote debugging with Chrome
-If iobroker is not running on the same machine as chrome, then the command is based on the example above:
+If iobroker is not running on the same machine as the Chrome browser, then the command is based on the example above:

 ```
 node --inspect-brk=0.0.0.0:9229 node_modules/iobroker.sayit/main.js --debug
 ```

-the parameter `--inspect-brk` provides, compared to above,
+the parameter `--inspect-brk` ensures, compared to above,

-that a breakpoint is set on the first line of your adapter when the debugger starts.
+that a breakpoint is set on the first line of your adapter right at the start of the debugger.

 If you don't always want to copy the link to start the debug individually, you can also call up the following page in chrome: